 Where: Tour begins at the fountain in Dupont Circle.
 The tour will end outside US Naval Observatory.
 If you’re traveling by coach, you can arrange for pick up here.
 For those traveling by public transportation, it is a 5-minute bus ride back to the circle on city buses.

 Duration: Tour lasts approx. 2 hours.
 Total walking is about 1 mile.

 Cost: For more about private tours, visit our private tour page.

-No matter what time of year you’re visiting you may be able to schedule a visit of an embassy in DC.
+No matter what time of year you’re visiting you may be able to schedule a visit to an embassy in DC.